-Omnichannel customer service allows your agents to provide the best support possible by letting your agents use the right channel for the job.
+Omnichannel customer support allows your agents to provide the best support possible by letting your agents use the right channel for the job.
 If a customer reaches out on social media about a billing issue that would be better resolved over email, omnichannel support lets agents easily shift the conversation to a new channel without the need to start over.

 Organizations often struggle with meeting customer expectations.
 One study found that while 82% of marketers think they’re meeting customer needs, only 10% of customers agree that their CX expectations are being met.
-To overcome this disconnect, customer service teams need a better understanding of their customers, which omnichannel customer service can provide.
-In this chapter, we’ll look at some of the ways industries are using omnichannel customer service.
+To overcome this disconnect, customer service teams need a better understanding of their customers, which omnichannel customer support can provide.
+In this chapter, we’ll look at some of the ways industries are using omnichannel customer support.